 It may take some time for the economy in Utah to fully recover, particularly as COVID-19 continues to create employment issues throughout the state.
 Many people have lost their jobs or had their hours reduced, and this has led to questions about how a person can reduce their child support payment obligations.

 It is important to point out that the parent who is obligated to make child support payments must legally pay what they owe without delay, and they must pay the amount they owe.
 There can be no agreement to lower child support payments without a court order.

 Anyone who is obliged to pay more than they can afford or has encountered significant financial difficulties may be able to request a child support modification in certain circumstances.
 In order to qualify for a modification, you should consult with a Salt Lake City child support attorney who can help prove the following:

 If you have any questions about modifying child support payments in Salt Lake City, attorney Emy Cordano is ready to help.
 Attorney Cordano has extensive experience handling these cases and will work to ensure that you are treated fairly, whether you are the paying parent or the parent receiving the child support payments.
 It is important that everybody involved understands their obligations and how to legally make any necessary modifications.
-When you need a Salt Lake City child support modification attorney, you can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+When you need a Salt Lake City child support modification attorney, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.